Return to Library Home Page

 Light: Full sun required, no shade.

-Soil: Tolerant of all but most alkaline soil, nitrogen fixing legume.
+Soil: Tolerant of all but most alkaline soils.

 Watering: Infrequent deep irrigations; use water to control growth rate.
 High water applications means rank growth.